By Apollo 24/7, Published on - 29 April 2021

 To confirm these local reactions in people with IBS, studies were conducted with common allergy-inducing foods.
 The results obtained were negative.
 However, when the researchers injected these allergens rectally, all of them showed a local IgE reaction in the gut to at least one of the antigens in the subsequent tests.
 The same tests were carried out on healthy people, and a small percentage of them showed a mild reaction.
 But the researchers suspect that these people did not show any symptoms as their intestines could probably tolerate mild reactions.

 The research study shows that the pain associated with IBS is due to a local intestinal reaction in the case of infection-induced IBS.
-Further research is required to see if these reactions are specific to certain foods and also whether these immune reactions occur only in case of infections or with other triggers such as stress.
+Further research is required to see if these reactions are specific to certain foods and also whether these immune reactions occur only in the case of infections or with other triggers such as stress.
 However, the research gives scope for immune-based therapy for IBS as these are local reactions involving mast cells and IgE molecules.

 Buy Apollo Products